particle-iot/docs/src/content/getting-started/products/creating-a-product.md

 # {{title}}

 Even if you're not ready to scale your product yet, it's worthwhile to start by creating a product.
-In order to use the Growth or Enterprise plan to scale to more than 100 devices, or add additional cellular data, you'll need a product.
+In order to use the Basic or Enterprise plan to scale to more than 100 devices, or add additional cellular data, you'll need a product.

 But even if you won't be scaling, you will almost certainly want one for other reasons: